These healthy Halloween treats give you a break from the sugar! But they are cute and spooky enough for any kid.

 Healthy Halloween treats

 What!?
 Me, healthy?
 Yes, I can go there sometimes.
-(I did make these apple vampires.)
-And so I’m breaking from your usual programming to bring you the latest in a less-sweet Halloween.
+I’m breaking from your usual programming to bring you the latest in a less-sweet Halloween.
 Here are some healthy alternatives to whip up last minute for your Halloween party.
 Yes, indeed, you CAN have a fun Halloween with healthy Halloween treats.

 how to make witch vegetable fingers